proteus2015/llm-on-structed-unstrcted-data/README.md

           - for unstructured data, Vectorizing with FAISS (Facebook Similarity Soluntion) is used to improve accuracy
           - Analysis results depend on internal enterprise data only (NO “general” results)
           - Results are updated when new data files are uploaded
+          - I use https://platform.openai.com/ for OpenAI support, but can change to other OpenAI supporter (AWS Bedrock, Databricks dataiku, etc.)

 Architecture:

 ![image](https://github.com/user-attachments/assets/b4d20b98-12ca-4225-b1bf-b33cba572a5f)

+Packages and condistions needed:
+1. creat an account and an OpenAI api key in (https://platform.openai.com/api-keys) , and save they key in your local environment with name OPENAI_API_KEY.
+In the code, the key will be retrieved like this: import os my_openai_api_key = os.getenv("OPENAI_API_KEY")

+    from langchain_openai import ChatOpenAI
+    llm = ChatOpenAI(
+          temperature=0, model="gpt-3.5-turbo", openai_api_key=my_openai_api_key, streaming=True
+   )

+2. go to Openai your profile/billing, and deposit money there.
+Each OpenAI call costs ~1 cent in my case (with 10M data maximum), so I only deposited $10 there.

+3. Install necessary packages
+   pip install langchain
+   pip install streamlit
+   pip install pandas

+4. How to run: